-In due time, regulatory initiatives would mandate this mode of operation for all US and Canadian telephone service, including by non-Bell companies as well.
+In due time, regulatory initiatives would mandate this mode of operation for all US and Canadian telephone service, including by non-Bell companies as well, because of its "emergency call with no coin" aspect.

 The whole story of this is very complex, and I will not discuss it here, cutting off the detailed discussion of coin telephone service evolution just before that happened.